Different types of attribution

 This allows businesses to gain insights into how each touchpoint in the customer journey impacts conversions, sign-ups, or other goals.

-βMTA is mainly used by marketers for:
+MTA is mainly used by marketers for:

-Analyzing low-funnel campaigns
+Analysing low-funnel campaigns

 Evaluating day-to-day marketing performance